pgxn/pgxn-manager/README.md

   on the attributes that can be included in the DSN).
 You can also change the templates for the files that will be managed on the master mirror.

+* If you're using PostgreSQL 9.0, you'll need to load the extensions into the template database so that they'll be included in the PGXN database when it's created.
+(This isn't necessary for PostgreSQL 9.1, as the installer will load the extenions for you).
+The simplest way to do so is to create a "contrib" schema and put them there.
+You'll also need to create the "pgxn" user and give it access to the schema.

+        psql -U postgres -d template1 -c 'CREATE SCHEMA contrib;' psql -U postgres -d template1 -c 'CREATE USER pgxn;' psql -U postgres -d template1 -c 'GRANT USAGE ON SCHEMA contrib TO pgxn;'

+  Then use the `$PGOPTIONS` environment variable to load the extensions into that schema:

+        export PGOPTIONS=--search_path=contrib
+        for ext in citext hstore pgcrypto semver do
+            psql -d template1 -f /path/to/pgsql/share/contrib/$ext.sql
+        done

 * Build PGXN::Manager:

         perl Build.PL --db_super_user postgres \
-                      --db_client /usr/local/pgsql/bin/psql \
+                      --db_client /path/to/pgsql/bin/psql \
                       --context prod
         ./Build
         ./Build db

+  If you're on PostgreSQL 9.0 and have installed the extensions into the "contrib" schema, you'll need to set `$PGOPTIONS` for `./Build db`:

+        PGOPTIONS=--search_path=contrib ./Build db

+* Once the databas has been built, if you're running PostgreSQL 9.1, you can drop the "contrib" schema from the template database:

+        psql -U postgres -d template1 -c 'DROP SCHEMA contrib CASCADE;'

+  You'll also need to make sure that the "contrib" schema is in the search path of your new database (so you don't have to use the `$PGOPTIONS` environment variable anymore):

+        psql -U postgres -c 'ALTER DATABASE pgxn_manager SET search_path = "$user",public,contrib;'

-* If you'd like to run the test suite, create a test database database and install [pgTAP](http://pgtap.org/) into it under the schema named "tap":
+* If you'd like to run the test suite, you'll need to repeate the above steps but use the "test" context, specified by the call to `Build.PL` like so:

-        PATH=$PATH:/usr/local/pgsql/bin
-        createdb -U postgres pgxn_manager_test
+        perl Build.PL --db_super_user postgres \
+                      --db_client /path/to/pgsql/bin/psql \
+                      --context test

+  Then install [pgTAP](http://pgtap.org/) into the new database, which will be named "pgxn_manager_test":

-        make TAPSCHEMA=tap
+        make
         make install
         psql -U postgres -d pgxn_manager_test -f pgrap.sql

-  Then edit the DSN in `conf/test.json` so that it will connect to the test database.
+  Next, edit the DSN in `conf/test.json` so that it will connect to the test database.
 Then run the tests, which will need to be able to find `psql` in the system path:

-        PATH=$PATH:/usr/local/pgsql/bin ./Build test --context test
+        ./Build test --context test

   You can then drop the test database if you like:

-        /usr/local/pgsql/bin/dropdb -U postgres pgxn_manager_test
+        dropdb -U postgres pgxn_manager_test

 * Fire up the app: